mitchellbrown98/Harvard-CS50-Lecture-0/README.md

 variables.scss
 This file is an SCSS, where I have declared some color variables for use in my bootstrap grid model on the art.html page.
+I have also used inheritance and nested classes to declare font type and color for h1 and p text.

 Image files:
 bikeicon.png